In-Person Professional Development

 4. Explore the environment, materials, and observation techniques to foster inquiry with our youngest learners.

-Making sense of math
+Making Sense of Math

 “Young learners’ future understanding of mathematics requires an early foundation based on high quality, challenging, and accessible mathematics education.”
 National Council of Teachers in Mathematics.